-Cereal Systems Initiative for South Asia (CSISA) project, in collaboration with Chaudhary Charan Singh Haryana Agricultural University (CCSHAU), initiated a capacity development program for final year students of B.Sc.
-(Agriculture) under the Rural Agricultural Work Experience (RAWE) — part of the course curriculum for final-year graduation students.
-Under this, students would undertake data collection on agricultural practices used by farmers following CSISA’s landscape diagnostic survey (LDS) process.
-CSISA supported the staff under the RAWE program with technical guidance, including training-of-trainers (TOT) — faculties from the department of Agronomy, Agricultural Economics, and Agricultural Extension on 25–26 August 2022 at CCSHAU.
-Following this, students underwent training led by the trained faculty jointly with the CSISA team.
+Cereal Systems Initiative for South Asia (CSISA) project, in collaboration with Chaudhary Charan Singh Haryana Agricultural University (CCSHAU), initiated a capacity development program under the university’s Rural Agricultural Work Experience (RAWE) for students graduating with an honours Bachelor in Science in agriculture.
+Under this collaboration, students would collect data on agricultural practices used by farmers following CSISA’s landscape diagnostic survey (LDS) framework.
+CSISA supported the staff with technical guidance, including training-of-trainers (TOT) — faculties from the Department of Agronomy, Agricultural Economics, and Agricultural Extension at CCSHAU.
+Following this, students underwent training led by the trained faculty and supervised by the CSISA team.

 From 18 Sept. – 18 December 2022, 210 students under RAWE collected data through LDS on three cropping systems (through a questionnaire designed by the faculty with CSISA and uploaded through ODK Collect).
 The three cropping systems were Rice-Wheat (RWCS), Pearl Millet-Mustard (PMCS), and Cotton-Wheat (CWCS) in seven districts of Haryana — Sirsa & Hisar for CWCS, Rewari & Mahendergarh for PMCS, and Panipat, Kurukshetra, and Yamunanagar for RWCS.

 On 20 February 2023, a session to felicitate students and faculty for their contribution was organized at the CCSHAU.
-The abovementioned book was released at this session.
-The DDG Education Dr. R.C Aggarwal attended this session with the Vice Chancellor of CCSHAU, Prof. B.R Kamboj, Dean College of Agriculture, Dr. S.K Pahuja.
+The book was released at this session.
+The DDG Education Dr. R.C Aggarwal attended the event with the Vice Chancellor of CCSHAU, Prof. B.R Kamboj and Dean College of Agriculture, Dr. S.K Pahuja.
 CSISA was represented by Dr. Peter Craufurd (CIMMYT), Dr. RK Malik (CIMMYT), and Dr. Virender Kumar (IRRI) with other project colleagues.